buckyron/StumbleuponEvergreen/README.md

     I changed my optimizer from adam to sgd.

     Using sgd I had control over the learning rate.
-    Finally at a learning rate of 0.01.
+    Finally at a learning rate of 0.01,
-    Dropout of 0.6 at every layer.
+    Dropout of 0.6 at every layer
-    and a l2 of 0.01 regularisation.
+    and a l2 regulation of 0.01.
     My model achieved 80.08 accuracy.

 ## Step 7: Make predictions using the test dataset.